rufuspollock/rufuspollock.com/content/post/open-revolution-epilogue.md

 [or]: https://openrevolution.net/

 At the same time, as someone recently said to me about our online digital world: "everything that excites me, scares me".
-Digital technology both offers tremendoucs opportunites but it also makes possible unprecedented levels of control and inequality.
+Digital technology both offers tremendous opportunites but it also makes possible unprecedented levels of control and inequality.
 That dystopian path is not inevitable of course, and we can choose a different path but the fact remains that the digital world makes that dystopia possible.

 I also have other fears about the impact of the digital on our well-being.
 In fact, I must confess I am something of a hopeful pessimist.
 I write the Open Revolution not because I am confident of our future but because I am so afraid -- and, as Hemingway said, the world is a fine place and worth fighting for.
 We have better angels of our nature and we should attend to them.
 That does not mean I am confident we will listen.[^climate]